Medically reviewed by Drugs.com. Last updated on Sep 26, 2020.

 Frequency not defined: Dermatologic: Dry hair, dry scalp, oily hair

-<1%, postmarketing, and/or case reports: Abnormal hair texture, acne vulgaris, alopecia, anaphylaxis, angioedema, application-site dermatitis, application site discharge, application site erythema, application site pain, cheilitis, contact dermatitis, dizziness, eye irritation, facial swelling, hair discoloration, headache, hypersensitivity reaction, impetigo, keratoconjunctivitis sicca, localized warm feeling, nail discoloration, pain, paresthesia, pyogenic granuloma, skin irritation, skin rash, swelling of eye, urticaria
+<1%, postmarketing, and/or case reports: Abnormal hair texture, acne vulgaris, alopecia, anaphylaxis, angioedema, application-site dermatitis, application site discharge, application site erythema, application site pain, cheilitis, contact dermatitis, dizziness, eye irritation, facial swelling, hair discoloration, headache, hypersensitivity reaction, impetigo, keratoconjunctivitis sicca, localized warm feeling, nail discoloration, paresthesia, pustules, pyogenic granuloma, skin irritation, skin rash, swelling of eye, urticaria

 Concerns related to adverse effects: